Guest blog: GSCOP – Transformational regulation

 In six years, a supplier sales audit has gone from an unproven concept to a standard process that can and does yield significant financial wins for suppliers, without the commercial fallout that would have been feared historically.

-Amazon, Boots and the future landscape of grocery retail
+The future landscape of grocery retail

 Complacency amongst suppliers would be unwise given that the grocery market place is changing fast, with new trading relationships emerging alongside traditional channels.
 Suppliers should want the GCA overseeing these changes in order to avoid the unfair and discretionary practices that blighted the grocery sector prior to the existence of GSCOP.